ronwalf/HTN-Translation/README.md

       (drop ?x - OBJ))

 ### Method and operator  specification
-Methods like actions, but without effects and with task lists.
+Methods are specified much like actions, but without effects and with task lists.
 Again, from the `toy.hpddl` example:

     (:method swap1
      :parameters (?x - OBJ ?y - OBJ)